Robpol86/glinet-wifi-band-switch/README.md

    instantly gave me internet.
 I suspect this had something to do with DNS caching on my MacBook.
 2. Every time I connected the Beryl to the hotel WiFI I would need to manually disable the 2.4g or 5g hotspot, depending on which band (frequency, 5 GHz or 2.4 GHz with the Beryl) the hotel WiFi was on.
-I did this to avoid repeating on the same WiFi band and thus halfing my internet speed.
+I did this to avoid repeating on the same WiFi band and thus potentially halfing my internet speed.
 Some of these hotels gave me over 100 Mbit of internet over WiFi!

 This script solves both problems.
-When enabled it detects which band the Beryl is connected to and then disables the same frequency hotspot and ensures the other frequency is enabled.
-It also waits until internet is detected before enablin the other frequency.
+When enabled it detects which band the Beryl is connected to and then disables the same band hotspot and ensures the other band is enabled.
+It also waits until internet is detected before enablin the other band.

 Of course when I go to a new hotel the Beryl won't have internet.
 For these situations the side switch on the device can be set to OFF which disables this script and enables both hotspot bands.
 Once I get the device connected to hotel WiFi I can set